 What are you looking for in investors?

-Before thinking about where to find investors you need to think about the following: What is your ideal investor?
+Before thinking about where to find investors you need to think about the following: Who is your ideal investor?
 What is it exactly that you want?
 Is it someone who doesn’t ask a lot of questions and gives you the money straight away or do you prefer having someone who could be a potential ambassador, who will help you grow, open their network, etc.?
-Maybe you are looking for someone with a specific skill, maybe someone who worked in your industry, or someone who has led a larger organization, or someone who is an accountant or lawyer?
-Perhaps you would like all of those?
+Maybe you are looking for someone with a specific skill, maybe someone who worked in your industry, or someone who has led a larger organisation, or someone who is an accountant or lawyer?
+Perhaps you would like all of these things?

 This is why it’s often good to have a group of investors.
 You can have a person that knows a lot about accounting, a person that knows a lot about your sector and a person that has worked for a similar company in the past.
 In your investor circle, you might even want to have a group of 5 to 15 people who offer different perspectives.